-Mater Education is proud to partner with Metro North Hospital and Health Service (MNHHS) and Brisbane North West Trade Training Centre and WesTEC to deliver a dedicated program for school students who identify as Aboriginal and Torres Strait Islander, to explore pathways for a career in healthcare.
+This could be your deadly start to a career in healthcare.
+Mater Education, in partnership with Metro North Hospital and Health Service (MNHHS) and Brisbane North West Trade Training Centre, is proud to offer this customised program, which gives school students who identify as Aboriginal and Torres Strait Islander the opportunity to explore a range of exciting healthcare career pathways.

 Deadly Start is a pilot program that has been developed by MNHHS to attract, engage, train and employ young Aboriginal and Torre Strait Islander peoples into the Health Industry by providing Traineeship opportunities in Assistant in Nursing, Allied Health Assistant and Dental Assistant in 2019; with a view to expanding the program into the future.